Lebanese president hopes Hariri visit to France will end crisis

 “We hope the crisis is over and the door of solution is opened by PM Hariri’s acceptance of the invitation to visit France,” Aoun said in a tweet on Thursday.

-“The problem of Hariri’s being held in Saudi Arabia is on its way to being solved,” presidential sources additionally quoted Aoun as saying.
+“The problem of Hariri’s being held in Saudi Arabia is on its way to being solved,” presidential sources also quoted Aoun as saying.

-A source close to Hariri said he was expected to leave Riyadh with his family for Paris in the next 48 hours, before traveling on to Beirut.
-A French diplomatic source said his arrival time in Paris was not yet known.
+After meeting Hariri in Riyadh on Thursday, French Foreign Minister Jean-Yves Le Drian said Hariri would “soon come to Paris”.
+Asked when he would go to France, Hariri told reporters “very soon”, according to an official present at the meeting.

 Saudi Arabia last week accused Lebanon of declaring war on it, citing Hezbollah’s role in other Arab countries.
 The group has fought alongside Iran in Syria against Saudi-backed rebels.
 Riyadh also accuses it of helping the Houthi group in Yemen fight a Saudi-led coalition.